JoviDeCroock/POC-ModularLegacyBuild/readme.md

     vendors~main-5b8745cfb31d13a60507.mjs.map    252 KiB       1  [emitted]  vendors~main
 ```

+Safe to note that the parse time for EVERGREEN is close to half of the nevergreen.

 These evergreen vendor bundles would be a lot smaller if they were exported as an esModule instead of an es5 module.